peptide garden

 What the research says

-Retatrutide has produced the highest weight loss numbers ever reported for a pharmaceutical agent -- up to 24.2% in Phase 2 and 28.7% in Phase 3.
-The data is striking, but the evidence base is still maturing: Phase 2 trials are published, Phase 3 publications are pending, and FDA review has not begun.
+Retatrutide has produced the highest weight loss numbers ever reported for a pharmaceutical agent -- up to 24.2% in Phase 2 and 28.3% at 12 mg in the pivotal Phase 3 TRIUMPH-1 trial (n=2,339), with nearly half of that group losing 30%-plus — comparable to bariatric surgery.
+The data is striking, and the first peer-reviewed Phase 3 RCT is now published in The Lancet, but the evidence base is still maturing: most Phase 3 publications are still pending and FDA review has not begun.

 Research timeline